Last Updated on June 22, 2023 by Maryam Siddiqui

 Porto is similar to Lisbon in some regards.
 It feels like a small city, and you don’t require a car to get by in Porto.
 The public transport system is also connected to other big cities such as Guimarães, Braga, and Bragança.

 Just like the Viva Viagem Card in Lisbon, Porto has the Andante and Porto Card.
 They offer extremely affordable rates and can help you save a lot of money through discounts!
-The Andante Card holds the capacity to load up to 31 occasional tickets, so you can plan things accordingly.
+The Andante Card can load up to 31 occasional tickets, so you can plan things accordingly.

-Also, the metro stations between Lisbon and Porto are connected, which means you’ll find a fast train of outstanding quality.
+Also, the metro stations between Lisbon and Porto are connected, so you’ll find a fast train of outstanding quality.
 Porto is another city where modes of transport like buses, subways, and trams work perfectly.

 - Learn more about the Public Transport In Porto in this article.